 Paul Littlewood is a musician, singer-songwriter, and studio engineer.
 His works have been published by Sony Music and Third Side Music (Can) and released by Xtra Mile Recordings (UK), Three Sixty Records (US), and via his own label Anklebreka Records.
 Since 2012 he has engineered in the Higher Rhythm studio, recording his own music, and music for scores of other artists, receiving national and international review for his work on Skinny Pelembe LP ‘Dreaming is Dead Now’.

 The Harriets are a Leeds-based alternative pop and rock four-piece.
-Supported by the Higher Rhythm Breakthrough artist development programme the band have gone from strength to strength, shortlisted for Glastonbury Emerging Talent and Record Store Day Unsigned 2019, played on 6 Music and a regular feature at BBC Introducing artist showcase nights, The Harriets sold out their first-ever London show and released their debut album HOPEFULS on all formats in 2020.
+Supported by the Higher Rhythm Breakthrough artist development programme the band have gone from strength to strength.
+They were shortlisted in the Glastonbury Emerging Talent competition, and Record Store Day Unsigned 2019.
+The band played on 6 Music and regularly feature at BBC Introducing artist showcase nights.
+The Harriets sold out their first-ever London show and released their debut album HOPEFULS on all formats in 2020.